Heavenly Lake of Tian Shan

 Formerly known as Yaochi ("Jade Lake"), it was named Tianchi in 1783 by Mingliang, the Qing Commander of Urumqi Command.

 The lake is 1907 m above sea level, covering 4.9 km2, 105 m deep at the deepest point.

 In 2006, it was designated for four years of restoration work at a cost of 800 million yuan (US$100 million).
-The plan calls for the tourism area around the lake to be increased from the present 158 km² to 548 km².
+The plan calls for the tourism area around the lake to be increased from the present 158 km2 to 548 km2.
 The lake is classified as a highest level scenic area by the China National Tourism Administration.

 The lake is accessible by Provincial Highway 111 from Fukang.

+The lake is the titular starting point of Vikram Seth's first book, From Heaven Lake: Travels Through Sinkiang and Tibet (1983), which describes his hitchhiking journey through Xinjiang, Qinghai, Tibet and Nepal to return home to India, during a break in his studies at Nanjing University in 1981.